 All students interested in pursuing voice as their primary instrument in performance or music education should prepare:

 An accompanist will be available at the auditions.
-Please bring legible music (in the correct key) with you and a $15 fee for the accompanist.
-You will receive contact information for the accompanist when the audition is scheduled.
+Please bring legible music (in the correct key) with you.

 Please arrive at least 10 minutes prior to the scheduled audition time to fill out some additional information for the faculty.

 Thank you for considering Central Washington University!

 Central has a long history of excellence in vocal music.
 At the graduate level we offer a MMUS degree in Vocal performance and also Vocal Pedagogy.

 If your degree choice is MM - Pedagogy you also need to submit a written paper on a music subject to verify writing ability.

 Expectations upon admission for all MM vocal students:

 The requirements for the degree are listed on the website.
 Information on the background of the professors in the Voice Area is also available online along with descriptions of the ensembles and voice curriculum.